A Constructive Characterization of Optimal Bundling: Introduction

-While the solution to the relaxed problem is conceptually simple—pointwise maximization of virtual values—this does not immediately reveal the structure of the optimal menu or offer a practical way to compute it.
+While the solution to the relaxed problem is conceptually simple---pointwise maximization of virtual values---this does not immediately reveal the structure of the optimal menu or offer a practical way to compute it.
 To bridge this gap, I develop a constructive characterization using certain notions of dominance and best response.
-Drawing inspiration from \cite{pearce1984}, I establish a key equivalence: if virtual value functions satisfy \textbf{single-crossing differences in convex environments} (SCD$^\star$) as defined by \cite{kartik2023} (Assumption \ref{a1}), then a bundle is a ``never strict best response'' if and only if it is ``very weakly dominated'' by a (possibly stochastic) alternative.
-This equivalence is non-trivial, as virtual value functions satisfying SCD$^\star$ is weaker than standard linearity assumptions.
+Drawing inspiration from \cite{pearce1984}, I establish a key equivalence: if virtual value functions satisfy \emph{single-crossing differences in convex environments} (SCD$^\star$) as defined by \cite{kartik2023} (Assumption \ref{a1}), then a bundle is a ``never strict best response'' if and only if it is ``very weakly dominated'' by a (possibly stochastic) alternative.
+The classical arguments for such equivalences apply to payoffs that are linear in the underlying state; here the virtual value is a nonlinear function of the type, and the single-crossing structure substitutes for linearity.

-The economic foundations of Assumption \ref{a0} and \ref{a1} merit discussion.
-Using results in \cite{kartik2023}, I show that Assumptions \ref{a0} and \ref{a1} are satisfied when the virtual value function takes a specific multiplicative-additive form.
-This structure encompasses many natural valuation specifications.
-For instance, when types are uniformly distributed, valuations \`{a} la the one in \cite{mussa1978} satisfy these conditions.

 This dominance-based characterization yields a practical algorithm that computes the unique minimal optimal menu by iteratively eliminating dominated bundles.
 The algorithm first removes bundles dominated by pure alternatives, then identifies and eliminates those dominated only by stochastic combinations.
 Unlike existing characterizations that merely describe properties of optimal menus, this approach constructively generates the solution.
-The algorithm runs in polynomial time in the number of bundles, though this remains exponential in the number of goods—a complexity that appears inherent to the problem without further structural assumptions.
+The algorithm runs in polynomial time in the number of bundles, though this remains exponential in the number of goods---a complexity that appears inherent to the problem without further structural assumptions.

-Equipped with this constructive methodology, I analyze the optimality of common but previously unformalized sales strategies.
-My main application introduces and characterizes \textbf{tree bundling}, where a monopolist offers a menu containing a ``root'' or base bundle that is a component of all other bundles, with these other bundles forming multiple upgrade paths.